Last updated: July 2026. Written by Josh Hutcheson, OnlineCourseing editor. See our review methodology.

 Some e-learning platforms are more effective in teaching certain fields or subjects.
 It happens.
 They could have better instructors, more courses, or higher-quality material on one subject than others.

-Although Coursera has more tech courses (data science, programming, IT), I could tell this was because online tech courses are in higher demand now more than ever.
+Although Coursera has more tech courses (data science, programming, IT), which mainly reflects that online tech courses are in higher demand now more than ever.
 However, there’s a broad range of non-tech course categories available.
 So essentially, the platform has no specific niche but covers the general scope of e-learning fairly well.

 Udacity